amidaware/trmm-docs/docs/howitallworks.md

 If you have strict firewall rules these are the only outbound rules from the server needed for all functionality:

-1. Outbound traffic to all agent IP scopes for reflect traffic from agents
+1. Outbound traffic to all agent IP scopes for reflect traffic from agents.

 #### Server without Code Signing key

-No additional rules needed
+No additional rules needed.

 #### Server with Code Signing key

-No additional rules needed
+No additional rules needed.

 ### System Services

 This lists the system services used by the server.

-#### nginx web server
+#### Nginx web server

 Nginx is the web server for the `rmm`, `api`, and `mesh` domains.
 All sites redirect port 80 (HTTP) to port 443 (HTTPS).